Reverse Mortgage FAQ

 - Current interest rates.

 Although we use the home value you initially provide us to calculate the preliminary loan amount, an independent appraiser must visit your home to ascertain the current value of your home.
-We then re- calculate the loan amount according to this official home value.
-All this will be organized by your personal reverse mortgage planner.
-They can also answer any questions or concerns you may have.
+We then re-calculate the loan amount according to this official home value.
+All this will be organized by Rick May, your personal reverse mortgage planner.

-Q: What if you have a mortgage already?
+Q: What if I already have a mortgage?

 A: That’s absolutely fine.
 If you qualify, a reverse mortgage will first pay off your existing mortgage and then give you the remaining proceeds.
 In fact, many of our borrowers use a reverse mortgage for that purpose – to eliminate monthly payments on their traditional mortgage.